 The project is financed by a grant from the Estonian Research Council.

 - Participation in development of models and performing numerical experiments

 - Publishing obtained results and presenting them at scientific conferences

 - Participation in lab activities (lab seminars, science popularisation, etc)

 - MSc degree in applied mechanics, physics, applied mathematics, or in a related field

-- strong written and verbal English language skills
+- Strong written and oral skills in English

 The following experience is beneficial:

-- familiarity with the following Python modules/packages: numpy, scipy, sympy, matplotlib
+- Familiarity with following Python modules/packages: numpy, scipy, sympy, matplotlib